 The drawback of automatic driver updates is that Windows 11 may install drivers with bugs, which might cause some issues.
-Also, if you prefer using a specific driver version, you should disable automatic driver updates on Windows 11.
+If you prefer using a specific driver version, you should disable automatic driver updates on Windows 11.
+Here’s how you can do it.

 1. Disable Automatic Driver Updates via System Properties

-You can make some changes to the Windows 11 System Properties to disable the automatic driver updates.
+You can make some changes in Windows 11 System Properties to disable automatic driver updates.

 1. Press the Windows Key + R button on your keyboard.
 This will open the RUN dialog box.